 As part of the CAP1616 process, SaxaVord was required to consider and engage relevant aviation and airspace user stakeholders to ascertain what impact(s), if any, the temporary airspace might have on stakeholders' operations.
 Stakeholders were provided with sufficient source materials and commentary to enable informed objective responses to be received, which, in turn, could inform the Application's airspace design.
 SaxaVord prioritised the Application's aviation stakeholders, using the methodology set out in its corresponding engagement strategy document and focussed on those stakeholders assessed as most relevant to the Application.
-The subsequent engagement period, the minimum required by CAP16165.
+The subsequent engagement activities took place between 2nd March 2022 and 1st June 2022 and conformed to the 12-week engagement period, the minimum required by CAP16166.
 SaxaVord acknowledges that stakeholder engagement is a continuum.
 All engagement with the stakeholders, both national and international, was encouragingly proactive, cordial and informative.